 Office of the Inspector General (OIG) Hotline

-The NSA Office of the Inspector General (OIG) maintains a hotline to facilitate the reporting of allegations of fraud, waste, abuse, and mismanagement in NSA programs and operations and violations of law, rules, and regulations by NSA employees and contractors, and assigned military.
-If you wish to report such allegations, you may call, send a letter, or e-mail the OIG Hotline as identified at the left.
+The NSA Office of the Inspector General (OIG) maintains a Hotline to facilitate the reporting of allegations of fraud, waste, abuse, and mismanagement in NSA programs and operations and violations of law, rules, and regulations by NSA employees and contractors, and assigned military.
+If you wish to report such allegations, you may call, send a letter, or e-mail the OIG Hotline as identified below.

-The NSA OIG hotline is staffed by the OIG Ombudsmen, who work in the OIG Investigations Division at Ft.
+The NSA OIG Hotline is staffed by the OIG Hotline managers, who work in the OIG Investigations Division at Ft.
 Meade, MD.
-The ombudsmen review hotline complaints and contact appropriate NSA organizations that can provide information and assistance to the person who has lodged the complaint.
+The Hotline managers review Hotline complaints and contact appropriate NSA organizations that can provide information and assistance to the person who has lodged the complaint.